bramptonsouthwest/lego-robotics/README.md

 Students learn advanced motor control techniques in SPIKE Prime such as PID control, synchronized movement, and complex motion profiles.
 They apply these techniques to create precise and efficient robotic movements.

 ### ADV-D-T - TUT: Sensor Integration
-Students learn to integrate various sensors with SPIKE Prime including gyroscopes, color sensors, and distance sensors for advanced robotic applications.
+Students learn to integrate various sensors with SPIKE Prime including gyroscopes, color sensors, and ultrasonic (distance) sensors for advanced robotic applications.
 They develop sensor fusion techniques to enhance robot navigation and interaction capabilities.

 ### ADV-E-T - TUT: Custom Functions and Variables
 Students learn to create custom functions and variables in SPIKE Prime to streamline their code, improve readability, and enhance code maintainability.
 They apply these skills to develop modular and efficient robotic programs.